 On weekdays I am mainly just cooking for myself so 90% of the time the meals I make are vegan.
 When I am visiting friends, boyfriend or family and they are cooking for me I will gladly eat the food they have to offer.
 I am in no way adverse to sharing my preference for meat-free alternatives, but as an individual feel comfortable eating animal and animal-derived products on occasion.

 How is this different to being an omnivore?

 Well, it is and it isn’t.
-Yes, a happy side affect is that I feel fabulous following this approach to diet and lifestyle – I have plenty of energy, my skin is clearer, I’m super regular (possibly TMI, sorry) – however in the past I have found the same through eating a ‘clean’ diet which did include animal products.
-Chicken, fish, eggs, yogurt etc are good for the body and I wouldn’t suggest that they are not – these are foods I enjoy eating and only restrict my consumption of for the negative impacts the meat industry has on the environment and wellbeing of the animals involved.
-It is taking responsibility for my contribution to this that is my main motivator for the flex vegan approach (and I have recently found that others take a similar approach).
+Yes, a happy side affect is that I feel fabulous following this approach to diet and lifestyle – I feel healthful and happy – however in the past I have found the same through eating a ‘clean’ diet which did include animal products.
+Chicken, fish, eggs, yogurt etc are good for many people and I wouldn’t suggest that they are not – these are foods I enjoy eating and initially my only reason for restricting consumption was for the negative impacts the meat industry has on the environment and well-being of the animals involved.
+I wanted to take responsibility for my contribution to this and this remains a key motivator for my flexitarianism (I found that others take a similar approach).